-An Assignment Checklist is found at the beginning of each lesson so you can see at a glance what you'll be doing, and check off assignments as you complete each one.
-Assignments are fully explained in the lesson.

-Learning Objectives outline the main goals of the lesson and give you an idea of what to expect.

-Reading sections outline the topics you will research and study using a variety of sources; consider the list of reading topics to be a starting point for your learning.

-Comprehension and Critical Thinking Questions are designed to help you solidify key concepts and knowledge, think deeply about the material, and apply your knowledge and your reasoning skills.

-Mapping the World is a year-long project in which you will be drawing a world map, adding new sections as you learn about each region.

-Semester Reading Project reminders are included periodically to help you make steady progress on reading and analyzing one book per semester (see below for details and book selections).

-Central Questions prompt you to think about deeper connections, issues, and concepts.
-Take your time pondering the Central Questions before responding to them.
-Discussing these questions with others will help clarify your own ideas and opinions.

-Activities provide a wide range of ideas for exploring the topics you are studying.
-All activities are optional and you are encouraged to do any that interest you.

-Share Your Work sections at the end of each lesson provide reminders and information for students who are submitting work to their teacher.
+- An Assignment Checklist is found at the beginning of each lesson so you can see at a glance what you'll be doing, and check off assignments as you complete each one.
+Assignments are fully explained in the lesson. - Lesson Objectives outline the main goals of the lesson and give you an idea of what to expect. - Reading sections outline the topics you will research and study using a variety of sources; consider the list of reading topics to be a starting point for your learning. - Comprehension and Critical Thinking Questions are designed to help you solidify key concepts and knowledge, think deeply about the material, and apply your knowledge and your reasoning skills. - Mapping the World is a year-long project in which you will be drawing a world map, adding new sections as you learn about each region. - Semester Reading Project reminders are included periodically to help you make steady progress on reading and analyzing one book per semester (see below for details and book selections). - Central Questions prompt you to think about the deeper connections, issues, and concepts.
+Take your time pondering the central questions before responding to them.
+Discussing these questions with others will help clarify your own ideas and opinions. - Activities provide a wide range of ideas for exploring the topics you are studying.
+All activities are optional and you are encouraged to do any that interest you. - For Enrolled Students sections at the end of most lessons provides reminders and information for students who are enrolled in Oak Meadow School and submitting work to their Oak Meadow teacher.